Los Angeles Construction Litigation Attorney

 preliminary notice with the recorder's office in the county where the

 job site is located.
-This is in addition to the requirement of mailing
+This is in addition to the requirement of mailing this notice by certified

-this notice by certified mail, return receipt requested, as described
+mail, return receipt requested, as described above.
+There is a nominal

-above.
-There is a nominal filing fee and the recorder's office requires
+filing fee and the recorder's office requires both the claimant's signature

-both the claimant's signature and date must be an original (not a copy).
+and date must be an original (not a copy).
+If you include an extra copy

-If you include an extra copy of the notice with a self-addressed, stamped
+of the notice with a self-addressed, stamped envelope, the recorder's

-envelope, the recorder's office will mail a conformed copy which indicates
+office will mail a conformed copy which indicates the date and time it

 Afterwards, once an owner records a notice of completion or a notice of cessation, the recorder's office will mail the claim and a notice of when either of these documents has been recorded.
 Once the claimant receives this notice, it should: